PT100 Temperature sensor.

 CS5531, CS5532, CS5533 or CS5534, for example, is easy to use, more accurate and just requires the series resistor chain.
 It includes up to a 4-channel multiplexer fed to a single A/D. You don't need to use the Programmable Gain Amplifier, which, in any case, would have required a calibration cycle.
 So one of these could be used with one or four temperature probes and one precision reference resistor connected to the reference input, thereby also making the measurement immune to low-frequency common-mode electrical noise.
 The calibration selection of the IC serves no purpose; the IC is accurate from turn-on.

 I have used this with 0.01% accurate resistors as part of the calibration system, which gives a potential temperature accuracy of 0.05 °C, but it is not possible to trace temperature calibration to this accuracy.
-This is often true of many instruments; they resolve confidently to a much higher accuracy than they can be calibrated to.
+Each PT100 was soldered to a PCB along with connector, an I2C bus EEPROM which held a calibration constant for that temperature probe.
+It is often the case that instruments resolve confidently to a much higher accuracy than the calibration can be traced by a national standard to.

 2. INA155UA Ref input works at mid supply, or if the inputs are near one power supply, the Ref input should be closer to that power rail.
-That gives this amplifier a bigger output range in these circuits, which beneficially spreads the signal over more of the wireless module's A/D input range.
+That gives this amplifier a bigger output range in these circuits, which is beneficial, spreading the signal over more of the wireless module's A/D input range.

 Both amplifiers give better results when multiplexed and chopper-stabilised.
-It turns out that chopper stabilisation is not required, but multiplexing with a precision resistor in the resistor chain as one of the channels as part of a self-calibration system is good.
+It turns out that chopper stabilisation is not required, but multiplexing with a precision resistor in the resistor chain as one of the channels as part of a self-calibration system is a good strategy.

 - If the Ref input and the resistor chain are switched, 0V and Vdd give two sample points per cycle of the A to D, so there should be at least 50% better accuracy by averaging.
 Any contact junction voltage offsets are eliminated, but switching noise and cross-coupling of synchronous signals would be introduced unless good care with screening and PCB layout is taken.
 See circuit 3.